 Auditors should determine whether any special laws applicable to the municipality or authority affect the general legal standards related to tax increment financing.
-Special laws are found in Table 1 of Minnesota Statutes.
+Special laws are common with TIF, and are found in Table 1 of Minnesota Statutes.

 Minn.
 Stat.
 TAX INCREMENT FINANCING Workpaper Section Yes No Reference